In this recumbent vs semi-recumbent exercise bikes comparison they go head to head to see how these two similar exercise bike types match up.

 Semi-recumbent exercise bikes provide you with a basic console that display measures as you workout.

-With recumbent exercise bikes when priced over $300 they have pre-set workout programs, track your progress, free fitness accounts as well as track more measures as you workout.
+With recumbent exercise bikes that cost more they can have pre-set workout programs, track your progress, free fitness accounts as well as track more measures as you workout.

 Much of this comes down to the seat.
 The semi-recumbent bikes tend to use an oversized bike seat with back rest .